The Secret Security Wiki

 Shared Accounts

 Shared accounts are any resource that uses a single pair of credentials to authenticate multiple users.
-Shared resources can be tied to any platform or network tool, from email accounts to servers and databases.
-While shared accounts are not considered best practice, an organization may end up using shared accounts for a variety of reasons....
+Shared resources can be tied to any platform or network tool, from email accounts to servers and databases, increasing the complexity of securing shared accounts.
+While shared accounts are not considered best practice, an organization may end up using...

 Learn more